Abdulnafik/Python/README.md

 --substarction
 --Multiplication
 --Division
--To find Sqauare of any number
+- To find Sqauare of any number
--To find Cube of any number
+- To find Cube of any number
--To find Sqauare root of any number
+- To find Sqauare root of any number